Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 ### Requirements
 * Easy to navigate on various screen sizes.
 * Keep the user interested with information to make them want to engage with the website.
-* Visually inviting so users do not leave and recommend to friends and family.
+* Visually inviting so users do not leave and would recommend to friends and family.

 ### Expectations
 * I expect all links to social media sites to be opened in a new tab.
 * I expect all navigation links to work correctly.
-* I expect screen size not to affect the quality of the website.
+* I expect screen size would not affect the quality of the website.
 * I expect all answers to the questions to be correct and accurate.